dart-lang/language/working/0731 - horizontal inference/feature-specification.md

    * OR the parameter in the invocation target corresponding to _B_ is _not_ function typed, and _T_ is a free variable in its type.

-(The idea here is that we're trying to draw a dependency edge from _A_ to _B_ in precisely those cirumstances in which there is likely to be a benefit to performing a round of horizontal inference between type inferring _A_ and type inferring _B_).
+_The idea here is that we're trying to draw a dependency edge from A to B in precisely those cirumstances in which there is likely to be a benefit to performing a round of horizontal inference after type inferring A and before type inferring B._

 If the type of the invocation target is `dynamic` or the `Function` class, or some non-generic function type, then the resulting graph has no edges.

-So, for example, if the invocation in question is this:
+_So, for example, if the invocation in question is this:_

 ```dart
 f((t, u) { ... } /* A */, () { ... } /* B */, (v) { ... } /* C */, (u) { ... } /* D */)
 ```

-And the target of the invocation is declared like this:
+_And the target of the invocation is declared like this:_

 ```dart
 void f<T, U, V>(